Weary Blues (album)

 Weary Blues (also referred to as The Weary Blues) is an album by the American poet Langston Hughes, who recites several of his poems over jazz accompaniment composed and arranged by Leonard Feather and Charles Mingus.
 The album was recorded on March 17 & 18, 1958 in New York and was released on the MGM label in 1959.
 It was later reissued on Verve Records.

-On side 1 (track 1) of the album Hughes is backed by a Leonard Feather organized group that includes Henry "Red" Allen, Sam "The Man" Taylor, Vic Dickenson, Milt Hinton, and Osie Johnson.
-On side 2 (tracks 2 and 3) the accompaniment is by a Charles Mingus led group that includes Horace Parlan, Shafi Hadi, and Jimmy Knepper.
+On side 1 (track 1) of the album Hughes is backed by an ensemble organized and arranged by Leonard Feather, featuring Henry "Red" Allen, Sam "The Man" Taylor, Vic Dickenson, Milt Hinton, and Osie Johnson.
+On side 2 (tracks 2 and 3) the accompaniment is by Charles Mingus's group, featuring Horace Parlan, Shafi Hadi, Kenny Davis and Jimmy Knepper.

 Reception

 The AllMusic review by Michael Katz called it "interesting, but not essential".